walker84837/zbase64/README.md

 - `isBase64Valid` on valid and clearly invalid strings

 ## Contributing

+If you find any inconsistency with the coreutils `base64` command, you're very encouranged to open a pull request or open an issue.

 Bug reports and pull requests are welcome!
 Please open an issue first if you're planning a big change.
 Follow [Zig's naming conventions](ziglang.org/documentation/master/#Style-Guide) and add tests for new functionality.